chuynh18/VideoCutter/README.md

 `ffmpeg -ss [amount of time to seek in seconds] -i [path to input video] -c copy -t [amount of time to cut in seconds] [path to output]`

-This is unwieldy to remember.
+This is unwieldy.
 All VideoCutter does is exposes a drag-and-drop UI and some TextBoxes so that the user can input their desired parameters.
-It will then construct the arguments list and pass that on to FFMpeg.
+VideoCutter will then construct the arguments list and call FFMpeg.

 ## Future development

+Well...  let's get a functional MVP up and running first before we think about anything else!

 Hopefully, merging identically formatted videos and extracting individual media tracks will come next.